joonatank/deferred_shading/README.md

 # Deferred Shading

 ## Why this example
-1. Showcases performance testing in the domain of Computer graphics
+1. Showcases performance testing in the domain of Computer graphics.
 2. Real-world case where performance was found to be the bottleneck (good performance is 120 Hz, adequate is 30-60 Hz).
 Ours was 10-30 Hz before optimisation.
-3. Complex testing (graphics processors are notoriously hard to debug)
+3. Complex testing (graphics processors are notoriously hard to debug).
- * Requires outputing debug data into a picture
+ * Requires outputing debug data into a picture.
- * Stepping through frames and checking picture data
+ * Stepping through frames and checking picture data.
-4. Programming GPUs is a completely different ball game than CPUs (4 processors vs. hundreds)
+4. Programming GPUs is a completely different ball game than CPUs (4 processors vs. hundreds).
 5. 3D graphics require solid mathematics esp. linear algebra.

 ## Intro to Computer Graphics